joshuaeckroth/csci141-website/homework/homework-5.markdown

 ## Task 1

-Your task is to use for() loops and shapes and colors to **recreate both of the following textures**.
+Your task is to use for() loops and shapes and colors to **recreate one of the following textures**. (**Recreate both for extra credit.**)
 You must recreate them exactly (within a few pixels); use the colors specified.
 You can use a different window size, if you want, but make it big enough for the texture to repeat a few times.
 Colors are shown in RGB values.

 Background color can be drawn with `background(r, g, b)`, triangles can be drawn with `triangle(x1, y1, x2, y2, x3, y3)`, ellipses can be